-In January, 2014 the Company also entered into an Option Agreement to acquire a 60% interest in four mining claims (GEFA claims) covering approximately 13,150 ha for diamond exploration near the new Pikoo diamond discovery in Saskatchewan.
+In January, 2014 the Company also entered into an Option Agreement to acquire a 60% interest in four mining claims (GEFA Property) covering approximately 13,150 ha for diamond exploration adjoining the Pikoo Property to the east.
 Under the terms of the Option Agreement, Alto can earn 60% interest in the four claims by making staged cash payments totaling \$60,000 to the vendors over two years and completing \$750,000 in exploration expenditures on the property over a 30 month period.
 The Property is subject to an underlying 2% Net Smelter Returns Royalty on all minerals and metals but not diamonds, with a buy-out of 1% of the NSR for \$1 million.

-Alto's land holdings now total approximately 89,000 ha of potentially favourable geology for diamonds.
+The acquisition of the three properties increased Alto's total land holdings to approximately 90,000 ha of potentially favourable geology for diamonds.